-This seminar is addressed to master students of Scientific Computing and Mathematics.
-We will view Machine Learning from a mathematical point of view and discuss how we can relate it back to well studied mathematical concepts.
-This semester the focus topic will be „Different Deep Neural Network Architectures“.
-We explore different Deep Neural Networks, and their relation to Ordinary Differential Equations.
+This seminar is aimed at Master’s students of Scientific Computing and Mathematics.
+Participants require basic knowledge about neural network architectures (e.g., fully-connected feedforward and residual networks, nothing too advanced), neural network training and basic programming knowledge, e.g., in Python.
+We view Deep Learning from a mathematical point of view and discuss how we can relate it back to well studied mathematical concepts.
+This semester the focus topic is „Challenges in Deep Learning".
+Together we explore various aspects of the selected papers, e.g. content, authors, references, related research, etc.

 Exam / Presentations